apache/nuttx/boards/z80/ez80/z20x/README.txt

   exceed the ROM address space.

   The sdboot configuration will fit into the ROM address space, but NOT if you enable assertions, debug outputs, or even debug symbols.
-It is very unlikely that the nsh_flash configuration will fit into FLASH at all!

 Serial Console
 ==============